veit/jupyter-tutorial/docs/web/dashboards/voila/templating.rst

 .. _voila-gridstack:

-Voila-Gridstack
+Voilà gridstack
 ---------------

-`gridstack.js <http://gridstackjs.com/>`_ ist ein jQuery-Plugin für
-Widget-Layouts.
-Dies ermöglicht mehrspaltige Drag & Drop-Raster und anpassbare, für `Bootstrap v3 <https://getbootstrap.com/docs/3.4/>`_ geeignete Layouts.
-Zudem funktioniert es  mit `knockout.js <https://knockoutjs.com/>`_ und Touch-Geräten.

-Das Gridstack-Voilà-Template verwendet die Metadaten der Notebook-Zellen, um das Layout des Notebooks zu gestalten.
-Es soll die gesamte Spezifikation für die veralteten :doc:`../jupyter-dashboards/index` unterstützen.
+`gridstack.js <http://gridstackjs.com/>`_ is a jQuery plugin for widget layouts.
+This enables multi-column drag and drop grids and customizable layouts suitable for `Bootstrap v3 <https://getbootstrap.com/docs/3.4/>`_.
+It also works with `knockout.js <https://knockoutjs.com/>`_ and touch devices.

+The Gridstack Voilà template uses the metadata of the notebook cells to design the notebook’s layout.
+It is supposed to support the entire specification for the outdated :doc:`../jupyter-dashboards/index`.

 .. image:: voila-gridstack.png
    :scale: 53%
-   :alt: Beispiel für Voilà-Gridstack
+   :alt: Example for Voilà gridstack

 voila-vuetify
 -------------

-`voila-vuetify <https://github.com/QuantStack/voila-vuetify>`_ ist ein Template zur Verwendung von Voilà mit dem `Material Design Component Framework
+`voila-vuetify <https://github.com/QuantStack/voila-vuetify>`_ is a template for using Voilà with the `Material Design Component Framework
 <https://material.io/>`_ `Vuetify.js <https://vuetifyjs.com/>`_.

 Installation